-Traditional performance reviews are hurting—not helping—companies and their employees.
+Traditional performance reviews are hurting, not helping, companies and their employees.

 What’s really going on?
 There are certain sad realities with performance reviews that don’t get talked about enough.
 It's time to shed light on a few of these hidden truths that make reviews superficial instead of productive.
+A modern performance management approach fixes most of them.

 Manager ratings don’t accurately reflect employee performance.
 The College of Management at NCSU found that more than 60% of their rating can be attributed to their own idiosyncrasies.
 For example, an employee may receive a lower rating because the manager evaluates them based on the manager's perception of their own ability to do the same work.
 In addition to idiosyncrasies, research conducted by Confirm found that managers under or overrate direct reports about half the time.